UPchieve/subway/README.md

 Docker provides an alternative for local development.
 A docker-compose file exists, tied to Mongo.
 Here's how to work in docker-compose.

 1. Navigate to this directory and run `mkdir mongo-volume` to create a directory for the MongoDB volume.
-2. Run `cp config.example.js config.js` to copy the default config as your own config.
+2. Run `cp config.example.ts config.ts` to copy the default config as your own config.
 3. Run `docker-compose up` to launch the server.
 4. After any change: Run `docker-compose down --rmi all` to destry images and containers.
 Then run `docker-compose up`